 - Candidates for each Officer position will be elected by members of the ABC not running for that office.

-- Candidates may appeal to the ABC President or the council liaisons to demand a recount before the next Officer election takes place.
+- Candidates may appeal to the ABC President to demand a recount before the next Officer election takes place.

 - Each category of groups will vote only for candidates running for to be a Representative for their specific category.